 The values of NA frequency determined in FreeNA were very low for each locus in each group, except for the locus AGRA11 in Korea and Russian Far East (>10%).
 Observed heterozygosity and allelic richness are higher in Eastern group and subgroups (Korea and Russian Far East) (Table 5).
 Tests for HWE showed deviation from the expected frequencies in all groups.
 All inbreeding coefficient (Fis) were significant (Table 5).

-Table 5: Microsatellite genetic diversity
+Table 5: Microsatellite genetic diversity within A. agrarius groups and subgroups